About Prosopagnosia (Face Blindness)

 • Neurological conditions: Some neurological conditions, such as stroke or certain neurodegenerative disorders, may increase the risk of developing Prosopagnosia.
 Managing these conditions effectively through medical interventions and lifestyle modifications may help mitigate the risk.

-It's important to note that these modifiable risk factors are speculative and further research is needed to establish their significance in relation to prosopagnosia.
+It's important to note that these risk factors are possible links - more research is needed to confirm them in relation to prosopagnosia.

-The symptoms of prosopagnosia can vary from person to person, but here are the most common early symptoms and other symptoms that may occur with later stages or higher severity:
+The symptoms of prosopagnosia can vary from person to person, but here are the most common symptoms:

 • Difficulty recognizing familiar faces, including family members, friends, or colleagues.